 Even mild dehydration can cause your moods to change.
 When you get even slightly dehydrated, you can experience more tension or sink into a funk.
 Studies have discovered that when you reduce your fluids by heat, exercising or drinking too much caffeine, you can get dehydrated and that affects your mood and health.

-Drinking water also has a significant impact on alleviating depression and helping with sleep disorders.
+Water also has a significant impact on alleviating depression and helping with sleep disorders.
 It helps with concentration and literally, makes your body “feel better.”
 In a study by the University of Connecticut, researchers found that when dehydrated, the subjects were more cranky and fatigued.
-Not drinking enough water can also cause headaches, sleepiness, and confusion.
+Not drinking enough can also cause headaches, sleepiness, and confusion.